tensara/problems/problems/array-sort/problem.md

     type: "size_t"
     pointer: "false"
     constant: "false"
 ---

-Sort an array of floating-point numbers in ascending order.
+Sort an array of integers in ascending order.

 ## Input:

-- Array $a$ of floating-point numbers of size $n$
+- Array $a$ of integers of size $n$

 ## Output:

 - The same array $a$ sorted in ascending order stored in $b$

 ## Notes:

 - The input array $a$ is stored in row-major order in memory
-- Array values are floating-point numbers in the range [0, 1000]